wingo/stringrefs/README.md

 The optimal way to represent a position in a string is in terms of code units in the encoding used internally by the WebAssembly run-time.
 However we have to allow both for implementations that use WTF-8 and for those that use WTF-16.
-Also, some source languages will want to use WTF-16 offsets.
+Also, some source languages will want to denote string positions as WTF-16 code unit offsets.

-As a compromise, we allow string positions to be expressed as `i32` values, either in terms of WTF-8 code units or in WTF-16 code units.
+As a compromise, we allow string positions to be expressed as `i32` values, either in terms of WTF-8 code units (bytes) or in WTF-16 code units.

 WTF-8 and WTF-16 positions have different semantics: